blueteamtech/ai-tweet-scheduler/v2-personality-ai-plan.md

 - [ ] Select which tweets to keep
 - [ ] All generated tweets reflect personality

+#### **What's Happening (Simple):**
+Instead of writing tweets one by one, you paste a list of 10 rough ideas (like "talk about coffee" or "share productivity tip"), click one button, and get back 10 polished tweets that all sound like you.
+It's like having a personal content team that cranks out tweets in your voice, but instantly.

+#### **Potential Troubleshooting Areas:**
+- **Rate Limiting**: OpenAI has request limits - may need delays between bulk requests
+- **Progress Tracking**: Users need to see progress for long lists - avoid "frozen" appearance
+- **Memory Usage**: Don't load all generated tweets into memory at once
+- **Partial Failures**: What if 8/10 tweets generate successfully but 2 fail?
+- **Edit Workflow**: How do users efficiently review and edit 10+ tweets at once?
+- **Selection UI**: Checkboxes vs other selection methods for choosing tweets to keep

 ---

 ### **Phase 4: Smart Bulk Scheduling System** 📅